- The average cost of car insurance in Washington is $2,389 a year or $199 per month, based on our data analysis.

 Calculate the cost of car insurance in Washington

-As a result, people living in higher-risk neighborhoods of Washington have to pay more than those living where the risks are lower.
+As a result, residents in higher-risk neighborhoods in Washington pay more for premiums than those in lower-risk areas.

 Estimate car insurance in Washington by car model

-See how much you’ll pay for car insurance for your specific make and model in Washington.
+Find out how much you’ll pay for car insurance for your vehicle make and model in Washington.

 Guide: How to estimate car insurance using our car insurance estimator tool